-L’Artisan, the only Genuine French Restaurant in Cheltenham !!
+L’Artisan, the only Genuine French Bistro-Cafe du Midi in Cheltenham !!

-Yves and Elisabeth OGRODZKI left France ten years ago after selling their restaurant in Provence, to come over England (in the Leicestershire between Melton Mowbray, the Rutland and Leicester) and create a typical Provencal French atmosphere in a setting you could find in a little village near Avignon.
+They opened their first restaurant in Provence which they ran successfully for seven years and then decided to leave France to come over England.
+Settled in Leicestershire between Melton Mowbray, the Rutland and Leicester, they took over a rural pub where they created a typical Provencal French atmosphere in a setting you could find in a little village near Avignon.

 La Table d’Yves has won a whole battery of East Midlands Food and Drink awards – among them Best European restaurant, Best Gastro-Pub, runner-up for Best Service and Front of House 2011/2012.

 “I think we’ve banished the idea that French means expensive and formal,’’ Yves says.[/col]

 He believes that a plate of food should be a work of art.
 It must appeal to the eyes and the nose as well as the taste buds.
 The meal should have contrasting flavours and textures and, above all, must produce that vital feel-good factor.

 Then, after 7 years spent in Leicestershire, they decided to move to the beautiful town of Cheltenham, in the Cotswolds.
 They have received from the customers of “La Table d’Yves” their best encouragements and all promise to come to Cheltenham to see them (see reviews & press page).